Nadia--/WhenPigsFly/README.txt

 ************************
 Progress
-Zircon tools and weapons added to the game - 6/3/15
+6/3/15 - Zircon tools and weapons added to the game 6/3/15 - Zircon armor and armor textures added to the game; Layer_1 has not been re-colored properly though.
+I'm afraid this funky coloring is also in the MC 1.7 version.